davepinch/pinchy.cc/collections/_fragments/youre-still-looping-on-your-lsd-trip.md

 ---
-title: "You're still looping on your LSD trip."
+title: "you're still looping on your LSD trip"
 tags:
   - Fragment
 ---